Royals vs. Padres Player Props Betting Odds

-The San Diego Padres host the Kansas City Royals at PETCO Park on Monday at 9:40 PM ET.
-Those looking to place a player prop wager can find odds for Juan Soto, Vinnie Pasquantino and others in this contest.
+Oddsmakers have set player props for Juan Soto, Vinnie Pasquantino and others when the San Diego Padres host the Kansas City Royals at PETCO Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!